 Customer Engineering: Working with Customers

-A CE, being both a pre-sales engineer and a post-sales technical account manager, works with customers in a number of different ways throughout the customer journey.
-This page captures high-level descriptions of the ways in which we work with or on behalf of our customers.
+A CE, being the pre-sales technical sales engineer, works with prospective customers in a number of different ways.
+This page captures high-level descriptions of the ways in which we work with or on behalf of our prospective customers.
 Each section contains links to some supporting documents, templates, processes, playbooks, and recordings.

 Pre-Sales Customer Touchpoints